mema82/mema82.github.io/index.md

 ### Welcome to my IRON YARD experience!

 My name is Melissa Malpica and I am a student at The IRON YARD-Orlando.
-You can read about my journey to becoming a Front End Developer and all my "tips" for future students of The IRON YARD.
+You can read about my journey to becoming a Front End Developer and all my "tips" for future students of The IRON YARD..

 ## My Blog posts